ionux/doc/talk.md

 Pay to script hash is a development that has lead to a greater proliferation in complex bitcoin scripts.

-The issue was essentially: it's hard to ask someone to pay toa multi-signature script if the script is really long.
+The issue was essentially: it's hard to ask someone to pay to a multi-signature script if the script is really long.

 Instead of asking the funding party to pay to the multi-signature script, they can instead use _pay-to-script-hash_.
 This allows for the hashes of scripts to be embedded in an address, for the same benefits as not exchanging raw public keys.